mongodb/mongo-java-driver/docs/reference/content/driver-async/getting-started/quick-tour.md

 ## Projecting fields

-Sometimes we don't need all the data contained in a document, the [Projections]({{< apiref "com/mongodb/client/model/Projections">}}) helpers help build the projection parameter for the find operation.
+Sometimes we don't need all the data contained in a document.
+The [Projections]({{< apiref "com/mongodb/client/model/Projections">}}) helpers can be used to build the projection parameter for the find operation and limit the fields returned.
 Below we'll sort the collection, exclude the `_id` field and output the first matching document:

 ```java
 collection.find().projection(excludeId()).first(printDocument);